-Many concerns expressed regarding the manner in which municipal councils allocate land, especially in Windhoek.
+Many concerns have been expressed in the media and elsewhere regarding the manner in which municipal councils allocate land, especially in Windhoek.

-In general I wish to correct that the position and the consequent deliberate actions that the Government and Swapo Party are pursuing in respect of the land issue is not necessary as a result of individual or isolated concerns expressed in the media, but we are informed by our policy stance and commitment that date back to the time of our bitter struggle for our independence.
+In general I wish to correct that the position and the consequent deliberate actions that the Government and SWAPO Party are pursuing in respect of the land issue is not necessary as a result of individual or isolated concerns expressed in the media, but we are informed by our policy stance and commitment that dates back to the time of our bitter struggle for our independence.